AnanyaMkhj/DrumKit/README.md

 # DrumKit
-Created a Drum Kit using HTML, CSS and JavaScript.
+Created a Drum Kit using html, css and JavaScript.